 Alternative to Meds Center provides a nurturing, supportive atmosphere where clients feel cared for, attended to, and as comfortable as possible by offering many types of adjunct therapies for comfort and for the reduction of discomfort that may otherwise accompany Zyprexa tapering.
 Alternative to Meds Center provides a calming, well-staffed, and welcoming facility to give our clients the very best level of care.

 For More Information

-It is not just about getting off medication safely, although that is a major goal.
-But additionally, we seek overall health improvements that can create a pathway to non-pharmacological based and sustained wellness where drugs tend to become unnecessary.
-Please ask us about insurance coverage as well, and how easy it may be for you or a loved one to enroll in our world-class Zyprexa tapering program at our center.
+It is not just about getting off Zyprexa safely, although that is a major goal.
+Additionally, we seek overall health improvements based on non-pharmacological-based treatments.
+Long-term wellness permits drugs to tend to become unnecessary.
+Please ask us about insurance coverage as well, and how easy it may be for you or a loved one to enroll in our exceptional, world-class Zyprexa tapering program delivered at our inpatient center.

 This content has been reviewed and approved by a licensed physician.

 Dr. Samuel Lee